syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 ---
 layout: post
-title: Date Navigations in .NET MAUI Scheduler control | Syncfusion
+title: Date navigations and restriction in .NET MAUI Scheduler control | Syncfusion
-description: Learn here all about Date Navigations feature of Syncfusion .NET MAUI Scheduler (SfScheduler) control and more.
+description: Learn here all about Date navigations and restriction feature of Syncfusion .NET MAUI Scheduler (SfScheduler) control and more.
 platform: maui
 control: SfScheduler
 documentation: ug
 ---

-# Date Navigations and Restrictions in .NET MAUI Scheduler
+# Date navigations and restrictions in .NET MAUI Scheduler

-## Date Navigations
+## Date navigations

-The `.NET MAUI Scheduler` control provides the option to navigate the dates either programmatically or by using gestures and it is applicable to the all Scheduler views.
+The `.NET MAUI Scheduler` control provides the option to navigate the dates either programmatically or by using navigation using `forward` and `backward` buttons and it is applicable to the all Scheduler views.

+N>
+Touch gesture is not working as facing issue in [framework](https://github.com/dotnet/maui/issues/3561)

 ### Programmatic date navigation